eddiechu-zz/Encrypt-Delete-Test/README.md

 Recon -> Weaponization -> Delivery -> Exploitation -> Installation -> Command & Control -> Exfiltration

-We see many anti-virus / next generation endpoints claim ransomware protection, just can detect and stop invasion, but DO NOT AWARE the encryption process.
+We see many anti-virus / next generation endpoints claim ransomware protection, which can just detect and stop invasion, but CANNOT AWARE the encryption process.

-Even those vendors sell high ranking, expensive, feature rich, detail EDR and granular control
+Even those vendors sell high ranking, expensive, feature rich, detail EDR and granular control,

 ![alt text](https://i1.wp.com/sandiegofreepress.org/wp-content/uploads/2015/12/gold-toilet-paper.jpg?fit=240%2C210&ssl=1)

-Customers still got Ransomeware, most of PC and servers were locked.
+customers still got Ransomware, most of PC and servers were locked.

-They explained you should turn on all block mode, make sure all computer have the endpoint software installed, keep computer patch up to date, review log regulaerly, follow up abnormal event, then MOST of invasion can be stopped.
+Vendors usually advise you to turn on all block mode, make sure all computer have the endpoint software installed, keep computer patch up to date, review log regulaerly, follow up abnormal event, then MOST of invasion can be stopped.

-How many company in the world can make sure this?
-Why it cannot stop encryption after bypass invasion detection?
+How many companies in the world can make sure this?
+Why can't it stop encryption after bypass invasion detection?

 # Which brand can detect encryption operation?